wavefrontHQ/docs/pages/doc/csp_migration.md

 ### How to Replace a Service Account with a Server to Server App?

 Service accounts authenticate with Operations for Applications API tokens, while server to server OAuth apps authenticate with the more secure VMware Cloud services access tokens.
-Service accounts are supported for a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) but will be deprecated eventually.
+Service accounts are supported for a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) but will be deprecated in the future.

 After onboarding to VMware Cloud services, you should incrementally replace your service accounts in Operations for Applications with server to server OAuth apps in VMware Cloud services.

-1. Log in to the VMware Cloud Services Console as an **Organization Owner**, **Organization Administrator**, or **Organization Member** with the **Developer** role.
+1. Log in to the VMware Cloud Services Console as an **Organization Owner**, **Organization Administrator**, or **Organization Member** with the **Developer** role assigned.
 1. Create a server to server OAuth app.
 See [How to use OAuth 2.0 for server to server apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-327AE12A-85DB-474B-89B2-86651DF91C77.html) in the VMware Cloud services documentation.

     - For the server to server app name and description, you can enter the name and the description of the service account that you want to replace.